 Third grade students venture on a two-day trip to Walker Creek in West Marin.
 Naturalists lead them on short nature hikes to study garden, pond, creek, and bay forest ecosystems.
 The 4th grade spends three days at Coloma Outdoor Discovery School, near an historic mining town, complementing their study of California history.
-Fifth graders camp for three days at Big Sur, where they explore both the forest and the seashore.
+Fifth graders camp for three days at Point Reyes, where they explore the history and habitat of the area.
 Sixth grade students camp at Pinnacles National Monument for four days, rock climbing and discovering the area's geology and ecosystems.
 The 7th grade spends five days in Yosemite, which presents them with the challenges of wilderness backpacking.
 In 8th grade, students travel to Oregon for a week-long white water river rafting trip down the Deschutes River.

 Featured Trip: 7th Grade Backpacking in Yosemite

 Seventh graders travel to Yosemite National Park for Outdoor Education, where they confront the challenges of wilderness backpacking, learn about the natural habitat, and work together to prepare camp.

 As part of the Outdoor Education program, 7th graders depart for Yosemite to experience backpacking, group building, and the natural and human history of the area.
 They meet in Tuolumne campground, where they learn how to set up camp and begin backpack preparation and personal gear inspection.
 The following day, students are separated into groups and dropped off at different trailheads to begin backpacking.
 Along the way, they are trained in footcare/blister dressing, wilderness first aid, navigation, and astronomy.
 On the final day of their trip, students hike Vernal Falls and explore the Spider Caves.

 Featured Trip: 4th Grade Visits Coloma Outdoor Discovery School